Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 An AMH (Anti-Müllerian Hormone) test measures the level of a hormone produced by your ovarian follicles.
 It provides an estimate of your ovarian reserve, helping to assess your fertility potential or how many eggs you have left.
 It can't predict how likely you are to get pregnant, but your ovarian reserve when considered alongside other factors can help indicate whether you need more tests.

-4. Receive the results directly to your email within 10 days.
+Receive the results straight to your inbox within 10 days.

 We understand how important your fertility journey is to you.
 Our AMH test gives you clarity and support, providing personalised insights to help you make informed decisions.
 Whether you're trying to conceive, thinking about egg freezing, or just curious, starting with a diagnostic assessment is a great first step towards understanding your needs.